Learn to Lead in Sport and the Performing Arts

 - Successful completion of a comprehensive criminal history background check (required at admission)

-You may not be simultaneously enrolled in a program in clinical mental health counseling and a program in sport and performance psychology (the Ed.D. in Sport and Performance Psychology: Clinical Mental Health Counseling is one comprehensive program, so it does not fall under this restriction), or two SPP programs
+You may not be simultaneously enrolled in a program in clinical mental health counseling and a program in sport and performance psychology (the Ed.D. in Sport and Performance Psychology: Clinical Mental Health Counseling is one comprehensive program, so it does not fall under this restriction), or two SPP programs.

 Accreditation

-The Ed.D. in Sport and Performance Psychology: Sport and Performance Psychology Consulting Concentration is an applicant for accreditation with the Graduate Program Accreditation Committee (GPAC) through the Association of Applied Sport Psychology (AASP).
+The Ed.D. in Sport and Performance Psychology: Sport and Performance Psychology Consulting Concentration is an applicant for accreditation with the Graduate Program Accreditation Committee (GPAC) through the Association for Applied Sport Psychology (AASP).
 Achieving applicant status is not an indication that GPAC will grant initial accreditation.
 If granted initial accreditation, the effective date will be the date of the site visit upon which the successful accreditation decision was based.

-For further information, please visit the AASP website at https://appliedsportpsych.org/, contact via email at [email protected], call 317-205-9225 or write to 8365 Keystone Crossing, Suite 107, Indianapolis, IN 46240.
+For further information, please visit the AASP website, contact via email at [email protected], call 317-205-9225 or write to 8365 Keystone Crossing, Suite 107, Indianapolis, IN 46240.

 SPP Annual Outcomes Report